AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/adobe-sign-integration-feature-video.md

 last-substantial-update: 2020-10-20
 ---

-# Using Adobe Sign with AEM Forms{#using-adobe-sign-with-aem-forms}
+# Using Acrobat Sign with AEM Forms{#using-adobe-sign-with-aem-forms}

-Using Adobe Sign with AEM Forms
+Using Acrobat Sign with AEM Forms

 >[!VIDEO](https://video.tv.adobe.com/v/18696?quality=9&learn=on)

-*This video walks through the process of setting up the Adobe Sign cloud service and adding multiple signature fields to an AEM Adaptive Form.*
+*This video walks through the process of setting up the Acrobat Sign cloud service and adding multiple signature fields to an AEM Adaptive Form.*

 >[!NOTE]
 >